 New Scholars Series: The goal of this program is to complement an academic department’s curricular offerings, introduce Reed students to distinctive ideas and scholarship in their fields of study, and bring to Reed some of the country’s most exciting, thought-provoking emerging scholars.
 It is a secondary hope that this program will help Reed’s extraordinary academic program become better known among the nation’s diverse cross-section of new scholars.

-Vine Deloria Lecture Series: This lecture series honors one of the preeminent intellectuals of the 20th century, who work brought attention to the importance of place and traditions within Native American communities.
-Founded in 2007, this series honors Deloria's work and is a collaborative effort between the Office for Institutional Diversity and the Multicultural Resource Center.
+Vine Deloria Lecture Series: Founded in 2007, this lecture series honors one of the preeminent intellectuals of the 20th century, Vine Deloria Jr., whose work brought attention to the importance of place and traditions within Native American communities.

 ALOUD! at Reed: ALOUD! at Reed is a lecture and performance series that brings the nation's best scholars, thinkers, and artists to our community for faculty-led cross-disciplinary programming.
 The series is sponsored by the Office for Institutional Diversity.